Vasooook/binance-ai-trading-bot/README.md

 - **Binance Futures API** — real market execution
 - **OpenAI GPT** — signal generation based on prompt + market metrics
 - **Node.js / JavaScript** — server logic and signal prep

 ---

-## 🔒 Notes

-This repository is part of a real-world trading system.
-Source code is private — for inquiries, adaptations, or similar builds, feel free to reach out.

----